levindenooij/Pocket-Computer-PC-Tools/README.md

 ** SHARP Interfacing to a PC **

-The 80's SHARP and CASIO Pocketcomputers used FSK Modulation for saving and loading basic programs to a cassette recorder.
+The 80's SHARP, CASIO and TI Pocketcomputers used FSK Modulation for saving and loading basic programs to a cassette recorder.
 When you have the proper interface peripherals this is still a good way to archive your programs.
 Most models can use the CE-126P printer/cassette interface.
 When connecting the CE-126P to the PC and using e.g. Audacity you can save programs to the PC and load to the pocket computer from the PC. .
 With software on the PC like Pocket Tools for SHARP Pocket Computers offered by Peil & Partners https://www.peil-partner.de/ifhe.de/sharp/, you can convert basic txt files into wav files for loading into to the SHARP pocket computer and vice versa.
 Troublesome with the CE-126P is to get the right audio levels and sampling rates to get it to work.

 ** SHARP 11-PIN HW replacement for CE-126P **